Hurricanes for kids

 What causes a hurricane?

-Hurricanes are created by nature when the ocean and atmosphere work together.
-Here’s how:
+Hurricanes don’t just appear out of nowhere—they are carefully “built” by nature when the ocean and the atmosphere work together.
+It’s like a giant recipe that needs the right ingredients:

 What is the difference between a hurricane, typhoon and a cyclone?